David Bailey - Opportunities for Students

-An important prerequisite is that you enjoy doing hands-on experiments and connecting physics to the real world through measurement and data.
+An important prerequisite is that you enjoy doing hands-on experiments and connecting physics to the real world through data.
 For these projects, undergraduate students will be enrolled in either a Physics Supervised Study or Research course, an Advanced Physics Lab course, or an Engineering Science thesis.
 Students may have a better experience and be more productive if they are not working alone, so if you and a friend are both interested in a project, feel free to apply together.

 Searches for missing energy constrain theories with (almost) invisible particles, e.g. neutrinos, axions, or neutralinos, or theories with extra spatial dimensions into which the energy might leak.
 Searches for the appearance of expected energy constrain new physics such as dark matter (e.g. WIMPs), violations of conservation laws (e.g. electron decay), or universal scalar fields (e.g. continuous spontaneous localization).

 Researching limits on energy conservation requires compiling results from a wide variety of experiments and observations, and then organizing these results in a coherent manner.
 It would be interesting to set limits on: